Pixar: Independent company (1986–1999)

-Despite the income from these projects, the company still continued to lose money and Steve Jobs, as chairman of the board and now owner, often considered selling it.
+Despite the income from these projects, the company still continued to lose money, and Steve Jobs, as chairman of the board and now owner, often considered selling it.
 As late as 1994, Jobs contemplated selling Pixar to other companies such as Hallmark Cards, Microsoft co-founder Paul Allen, and Oracle CEO and co-founder Larry Ellison.
 After learning from New York critics that Toy Story would probably be a hit, and confirming that Disney would distribute it for the 1995 Christmas season, he decided to give Pixar another chance.
 Also for the first time, he took an active leadership role in the company and made himself CEO.
-Toy Story grossed more than $373 million worldwide and, when Pixar held its initial public offering on November 29, 1995, trading as "PIXR" on NASDAQ, it exceeded Netscape's as the biggest IPO of the year.
-In its first half-hour of trading, Pixar stock shot from $22 to $45, delaying trading because of unmatched buy orders.
-Shares climbed to and closed the day at $39.
+Toy Story grossed nearly $362 million worldwide during its initial release.
+When Pixar held its initial public offering on November 29, 1995, trading as "PIXR" on NASDAQ, it exceeded Netscape's as the biggest IPO of the year.
+In its first half-hour of trading, Pixar stock shot from $28 to $45, delaying trading because of unmatched buy orders.
+Shares climbed to and closed the day at $42.

 The company continued to make the television commercials during the production of Toy Story, which came to an end on July 9, 1996, when Pixar announced they would shut down its television commercial unit, which counted 18 employees, to focus on longer projects and interactive entertainment.

 During the 1990s and 2000s, Pixar gradually developed the "Pixar Braintrust", the studio's primary creative development process, in which all of its directors, writers, and lead storyboard artists regularly examine each other's projects and give very candid "notes", the industry term for constructive criticism.
 The Braintrust operates under a philosophy of a "filmmaker-driven studio", in which creatives help each other move their films forward through a process somewhat like peer review, as opposed to the traditional Hollywood approach of an "executive-driven studio" in which directors are micromanaged through "mandatory notes" from development executives outranking the producers.
 According to Catmull, it evolved out of the working relationship between Lasseter, Andrew Stanton, Pete Docter, Lee Unkrich, and Joe Ranft on Toy Story.

-As a result of the success of Toy Story, Pixar built a new studio at the Emeryville campus which was designed by PWP Landscape Architecture and opened in November 2000.
+As a result of the success of Toy Story, Pixar built a new studio at the Emeryville campus, which was designed by PWP Landscape Architecture and opened in November 2000.